IIIF/cookbook-recipes/recipe/0599-drag-and-drop/index.md

 ## Related Recipes

-* [Open a specific region of a canvas in a viewer][0485] for one use of IIIF Content State
 * [Sharing a link for opening two or more Canvases][0540] for another use of IIIF Content State

 {% include acronyms.md %}